-An Elastic Cloud Server (ECS) is a computing server consisting of vCPUs, memory, image, and Elastic Volume Service (EVS) disks that allow on-demand allocation and elastic scaling.
-ECSs integrate Virtual Private Cloud (VPC), virtual firewalls, and multi-data-copy capabilities to create an efficient, reliable, and secure computing environment.
-This ensures the stable and uninterrupted operation of services.
+An Elastic Cloud Server (ECS) is a basic computing unit that consists of vCPUs, memory, OS, and Elastic Volume Service (EVS) disks.
 After creating an ECS, you can use it like using your local computer or physical server.

 ECSs support self-service creation, modification, and operation.
-You can create ECSs by specifying the vCPU, memory, image specifications, and login authentication.
-After creating an ECS, you can modify its specifications as required.
+You can create an ECS by specifying its vCPUs, memory, OS, and login authentication.
+After the ECS is created, you can modify its specifications as required.
 This ensures an efficient, reliable, secure computing environment.

 ECS works with other products and services to provide computing, storage, network, and image installation functions.